Ahlamlahri/Ahlamlahri/README.md

 - 👩🏻‍💻 Working as a software engineer
 - 💡 I like to explore new technologies and develop software solutions and quick hacks
-- ✌️  In my free time, I freelance Graphic design, website design, and video editing projects
+- ✌️  In my free time, I freelance graphic design, website design, and video editing projects